PDC Energy (PDCE) Q1 2017 Results - Earnings Call Transcript

 Lance A. Lauck - PDC Energy, Inc.

 Sure.
 So in the eastern side, we're averaging right in the mid-40s API range.
-As you go towards the Central area, we're more sort of the lower 50s to maybe the mid 50s.
-And then on the western side, we're more in the (32:55) mid-50s to maybe a little bit higher than the mid-50s, but sort of in that type of range.
+As you go towards the central area, we're more sort of the lower 50s to maybe the mid 50s.
+And then on the western side, we're more the mid-50s to maybe a little bit higher than the mid-50s, but sort of in that type of range.

 Michael Scialla - Stifel, Nicolaus & Co., Inc.